 For some people who are self-employed or are sole traders, their actual costs may actually be more than the flat rates available.

 So it is worth having an understanding of your actual costs otherwise you could lose out on tax savings.

 HMRC Simplified Expenses Checker

-You need to enter all your actual costs into the checker and HMRC then automatically calculates how much you could claim under the flat rate method.
-That way you can work out which method reduces your tax bill the most.
+You need to enter all your actual costs into the online checker and HMRC then automatically calculates how much you could claim under the flat rate method.
+That way you can check which method reduces your tax bill the most.

 Go Self-Employed is a UK content hub for self-employed folks who want to get to grips with their business finances and plan for a better financial future.